 Comapedrosa is the mountain that gives name to the natural park surrounding it, which was declared a protected area in 2003.

-We’ve hiked more times than we can remember there!
-But we can’t ever get enough of its impressive mountain peaks, crystal-clear waterfalls and lakes, and beautiful forests.
-The park is also home to a wide range of high alpine fauna and vegetation, from marmots to vultures and roe deer.
+We’ve hiked there more times than we can remember!
+But we can’t get enough of its impressive mountain peaks, crystal-clear waterfalls and lakes, and beautiful forests.
+The park is also home to many high alpine fauna and vegetation, from marmots to vultures and roe deer.

-If you prefer getting there by public transport, you’ll need to catch the L5 bus to Arinsal.
-Get out at the last stop (Aparcament d’Arinsal), which is the parking next to the Arinsal chairlift (mentioned above).
-You can the schedule and stops on this website.
+If you prefer to get there by public transport, you’ll need to catch the L5 bus to Arinsal.
+Get out at the last stop (Aparcament d’Arinsal), which is the parking lot next to the Arinsal chairlift (mentioned above).
+You can check the schedule and stops on the bus website.

 The track is signposted with painted yellow dots.
 But for the most part, you’ll also follow the red and white stripes that mark the GR-11.
 Check every now and then you see them, and you’ll know you’re on the right track!

-The first section of the hike is the most boring one.
-Keep going up on the dirt road, following the signs for “Refugi i Alt del Comapedrosa”.
+The first section of the hike is the most boring.
+Keep going up the dirt road, following the signs for “Refugi i Alt del Comapedrosa.”

 After 10 minutes or so, you’ll enter a beautiful red pine and fir forest, cross a small wooden bridge, and continue your way up through a black pine forest, always with the sound of the Pollós and Comapedrosa rivers in the background.
-Check out for tasty raspberries and blueberries, which will make your climb more delicious (and enjoyable)!
+Keep an eye out for tasty raspberries and blueberries, which will make your climb more delicious (and enjoyable)!

-Not that long ago, livestock farming was the main economic activity in these valleys, with the herds gathering in the plains.
+Livestock farming was the main economic activity not long ago in these valleys, with the herds gathering in the plains.
 Can you spot the little cabin used by the shepherd as shelter?

 🍁 Our tip

 Visiting Andorra in autumn and looking for autumn colours?
-The hike from the Prat Sobirans to Pleta del Comapedrosa will be a feat for your eyes!
+The hike from the Prat Sobirans to Pleta del Comapedrosa will be a feast for your eyes!

 Time to go up again!
 As you get further and further from the plain and start gaining altitude, the vegetation disappears, giving way to rocky screeds.